mingcw/electron-demo-cryptoapp/README.md

 # Build Linux App
 electron run packager-linux
 ```
-Or, you can read the both of following and then customize your app:
+Or, you can read the both of following blogs and then customize your app:
 - [Electron App Deployment Tutorial](https://coursetro.com/posts/code/124/Electron-App-Deployment-Tutorial)
 - [Electron packager tutorial](https://www.christianengvall.se/electron-packager-tutorial/)

-## Conclusion
-Updating...